Second Chechen War: Battle for the mountains

 In March a large group of more than 1,000 Chechen fighters, led by field commander Ruslan Gelayev, pursued since their withdrawal from Grozny, entered the village of Komsomolskoye in the Chechen foothills and held off a full-scale Russian attack on the town for over two weeks; they suffered hundreds of casualties, while the Russians admitted to more than 50 killed.
 On 29 March 2000, about 23 Russian soldiers were killed in a separatist ambush on an OMON convoy from Perm in Zhani-Vedeno.

 On 23 April 2000, a 22-vehicle convoy carrying ammunition and other supplies to an airborne unit was ambushed near Serzhen-Yurt in the Vedeno Gorge by an estimated 80 to 100 "bandits", according to General Troshev.
-In the ensuing four-hour battle the federal side lost 15 government soldiers, according to the Russian defence minister.
-General Troshev told the press that the bodies of four separatist fighters were found.
+In the ensuing four-hour battle, the federal side lost 15 government soldiers, according to the Russian defence minister.
+General Troshev told the press that the bodies of four separatist fighters had been found.
 The Russian Airborne Troops headquarters later stated that 20 separatists were killed and two taken prisoner.
 Soon, the Russian forces seized the last populated centres of the organized resistance.
 (Another offensive against the remaining mountain strongholds was launched by Russian forces in December 2000.)

 Restoration of federal government

-Russian President Vladimir Putin established direct rule of Chechnya in May 2000.
-The following month, Putin appointed Akhmad Kadyrov interim head of the pro-Moscow government.
+In May 2000, the following month, Putin appointed Akhmad Kadyrov interim head of the pro-Moscow government.
 This development met with early approval in the rest of Russia, but the continued deaths of Russian troops dampened public enthusiasm.
 On 23 March 2003, a new Chechen constitution was passed in a referendum.
 The 2003 Constitution granted the Chechen Republic a significant degree of autonomy, but still tied it firmly to Russia and Moscow's rule, and went into force on 2 April 2003.
 The referendum was strongly supported by the Russian government but met a harsh critical response from Chechen separatists; many citizens chose to boycott the ballot.
 Akhmad Kadyrov was assassinated by a bomb blast in 2004.
-Since December 2005, his son Ramzan Kadyrov, leader of the pro-Moscow militia known as kadyrovtsy, has been functioning as the Chechnya's de facto ruler.
+Since December 2005, his son Ramzan Kadyrov, leader of the pro-Moscow militia known as kadyrovtsy, has been functioning as Chechnya's de facto ruler.
 Kadyrov has become Chechnya's most powerful leader and, in February 2007, with support from Putin, Ramzan Kadyrov replaced Alu Alkhanov as president.